-Below is my list of the best G2C extended magazines for 2021.
+Below is my list of the best G2C extended magazines.
 I list the best choices in terms of value, performance, design, and cost.

 Click on the name to head to the product page, read reviews and check prices or skip ahead to the list of magazines.

 I carry a small pistol that came with a 7+1 standard capacity magazine from the factory.
 Before I left the gun store, I bought a couple of extended magazines for two reasons.
 The first was that my pinky didn’t have any grip, so I had to adjust my grasp, and I didn’t like that.
 The following reason is that I would rather carry fewer mags without sacrificing capacity, so I don’t have to reload as often if I am forced to defend myself.